On Universally Optimal Algorithms for A/B Testing: Introduction

-where $1(\bm)=1\mathbbm{1}_{\{ \mu_1>\mu_2\}}+ 2 \mathbbm{1}_{\{\mu_2>\mu_1\}}$ denotes the best arm under $\bm$.
-A naive strategy consists first in sampling each arm using a fixed fraction of the budget, and then, after the budget is exhausted, in returning the arm with the highest empirical mean.
+A naive strategy consists in allocating a fixed fraction of the budget to sample each arm.
+Once the budget is exhausted, the strategy then returns the arm with the highest empirical mean.
 We refer to such a strategy as a {\it static} algorithm (in contrast to adaptive algorithms that may select the arm to pull next based on the rewards observed so far).
-The performance of static algorithms is now well-understood, even in problems with an arbitrary number of arms \citep{glynn2004large}.
-In two-arm bandits, a static algorithm is parameterized by a single variable $x\in (0,1)$ specifying the fraction of the budget used to sample the second arm (a static algorithm parameterized by $x$ pulls the first arm $(1-x)T+o(T)$ times and pulls the second arm $xT+o(T)$ times).
-Defining
+An example of a static strategy is the uniform sampling strategy that allocates the budget fairly among arms.
+Static algorithms are well-understood and in particular, their asymptotic error rates are known \citep{glynn2004large}.
+Many adaptive sampling algorithms have been designed, see, e.g., \cite{audibert2010best,gabillon2012best,karnin2013almost,russo2020simple,komiyama2022minimax,wang2023best}, with the hope of an improved performance compared to static algorithms.
+It is still unclear whether this hope can actually be fulfilled.

+Despite recent research efforts, the FB-BAI problem remains largely open \citep{qin2022open}.
+This contrasts with the two other classical learning tasks in stochastic bandits, namely regret minimization \citep{lai1985asymptotically} and best arm identification with fixed confidence \citep{garivier2016optimal}.
+Indeed, for these tasks, asymptotic instance-specific performance limits and matching algorithms have been derived.
+In this paper, we aim at improving our understanding of the FB-BAI problem and more specifically at answering the following two natural questions, mentioned as open problems in \cite{qin2022open}.

+{\it Open problem 1.} Is there an algorithm whose performance is as good as that of the uniform sampling algorithm on all instances and that strictly outperforms the latter on some instances?

+{\it Open problem 2.} Can we derive an asymptotic and instance-specific error rate lower bound that (i) is satisfied by all algorithms within a wide class ${\cal A}$ of algorithms and that (ii) is achieved by a single algorithm in ${\cal A}$ on all instances?

+We address both open problems in the case of the FB-BAI problem with two arms (also referred to as the A/B testing problem) with Bernoulli rewards.
+We also provide a first set of results towards addressing these problems in the general setting with more than two arms.
+More precisely our contributions are as follows.